 don ward July 2, 2020

-Canto V, (p 2, ll 6-8).
+Canto V (p 2, ll 6-8).

-“Rounded and ripened: rounded by the lathe of intermarriage and ripened in the forcing-house of the seclusion of her race.”
+Rounded and ripened: rounded by the lathe of intermarriage and ripened in the forcing-house of the seclusion of her race.

 don ward June 30, 2020

-Canto III-IV, (pp. 1- 2, ll.
-31-5, 1-2).
+Canto III-IV (pp. 1- 2, ll.
+31-35, 1-2).

 “There is one below would speak with your ladyship.”

-Ellmann writes the introduction to “Giacomo Joyce” a few pages of notes then repeats much of the introduction in his biography of Joyce.
-We might not know the identity of Amalia Popper were it not for Ellmann.
+Ellmann wrote the introduction to Giacomo Joyce, and a few pages of notes, much of which he reused in his biography of Joyce.
+We might not have known the identity of Amalia Popper were it not for Joyce’s biographer.
 Similarly, we would not know the identity of Bice Portinari were it not for Boccaccio.
-A new Beatrice, a new Paradiso and a new Boccaccio.
-Certainly that connection to another immortal wasn’t lost to Ellmann.
+We found a new Beatrice, another “Paradiso,” and a new Boccaccio.
+Ellmann would not have missed his connection to the immortal Boccaccio.

-by dward7097 June 25, 2020
+don ward June 25, 2020

-Canto II, (p 1, ll.
-21-7).
+Canto II (p 1, ll.
+21-27).

 “The long eyelids beat and lift a burning needleprick stings and quivers in the velvet iris.”

 Emanual Swedenborg: Swedenborg, scientist and mystic, was most prominent during the mid 18th Century.
-His scientific work was mostly theorethical but proved intuitive as knowledge and new technology confirmed some of his proposals.
-His mental health declined over time, however, and his positions became increasingly radical until 1757 when he announced that the Last Judgement had already taken place.
+His scientific work was mostly theoretical but proved intuitive as knowledge and new technology confirmed some of his proposals.
+However, his mental health declined over time, and his positions became increasingly radical until 1757 when he announced that the Last Judgement had already taken place.
 Swedenborg believed he had attended the assignment of all souls to Heaven or Hell.
-He also believed that he had been elected by Christ to reform religion, that humans lived one life on earth but several in spiritual dimensions (much like reincarnation) and that spirits and angels roamed among us.
-He believed that Christ visited him once while he dined telling him: “Don’t eat too much.”
-His brand of theology is incorporated even today in the precepts of a number of Christian sects (The Swedenborg Foundation, swedenborg.com).
+He also thought that he had been elected by Christ to reform religion, that humans lived one life on earth, several in spiritual dimensions (much like reincarnation), and that spirits and angels roamed among us.
+He believed that Christ visited him once while he dined, telling him: “Don’t eat too much.”
+His brand of theology is incorporated even today in the precepts of several Christian sects (The Swedenborg Foundation, swedenborg.com).

-Pseudo-Dionysius wrote four important works at least two of which wormed into Joyce’s thinking in ways that reflect in Ulysses.
-In one work he wrote about the names of the Judeo-Christian God as descriptions of the divinity’s roles.
-This was accepted in eastern religions.
-Shiva is the Destroyer, The Creator, The Lord of the Dance.
+Pseudo-Dionysius wrote four important works, at least two of these wormed into Joyce’s thinking in ways that reflect in Ulysses.
+In one, Dionysius wrote about the names of the Judeo-Christian God as descriptions of the divinity’s roles.
+Eastern religions espoused this idea.
+One example is that Shiva is the Destroyer, the Creator, and the Lord of the Dance.
 Bloom will take on identities too as he changes role from Husband Poldy, to Outcast Bloom, to Seducer Henry.
 Murphy Pseudoangelos is also an identity shifter.
-The name Dionysius recommends the separate roles for a deity too.
-The Greek god Dionysius was god and cult hero, joyous lord of dance (like Shiva) and sacrificial lamb.
-Joyce employs eastern religious thought in Portrait, in Ulysses and in The Wake.
+The name Dionysius recommends the separate functions for a deity too.
+The Greek god Dionysius was god and cult hero, a joyous lord of dance (like Shiva), and a sacrificial lamb.
+Joyce employs eastern religious thought in Portrait, in Ulysses, and The Wake.

-Abbas was out of favor even early in his career for his failure to further the cause of sainthood for a member of his religious order.
-He then further alienated himself by suggesting that Catholicism adopt a new, more embracing, attitude toward mysticism.
-He was called to task for claiming the Old Testament belonged to the Father, The New Testament to the Son and that a new age was yet to blossom.
-The new era would be the vehicle of the Holy Spirit, an age of “universal love” (Farnoli and Gilespie.
+Abbas was out of favor even early in his career after he failed to gain sainthood for a member of his religious order.
+He further alienated himself by suggesting that Catholicism adopt a new, more embracing attitude toward mysticism.
+He also claimed the Old Testament belonged to the Father, The New Testament to the Son, and that a new age was yet to blossom.
+The new era would be the Holy Spirit’s vehicle, an age of “universal love” (Farnoli and Gilespie.
 James Joyce A-Z: The Essential Reflections to His Life and Writings).
 The ideas of Joachim Abbas are used in Ulysses in “Scylla and Charybdis” with Stephen’s use of the phrase “mystical estate,” but also less directly in “Proteus” and “Wandering Rocks.”

-don June 18, 2020
+don ward June 18, 2020